Chinese envoy meets Asif Zardari - PakObserver

 According to the party’s sources, Asif Zardari assured his cooperation and support to the Chinese envoy in carrying out his professional task, giving boost to their decades’ old strategic cooperative relationship.

-He said the Sino-Pak traditional relationship is a source peace, development and prosperity in the region.
+He said the Sino-Pak traditional relationship is a source peace, development and prosperity in the region.—INP